 Design directors are senior roles for people with excellent problem-solving and communication skills.
 They should have excellent artistic skills and a creative, analytical mind to visualize design projects and supervise creative teams that implement these projects according to business and user needs.

 • Leadership abilities, including project management, design thinking, and workshop facilitation.
 As a design director, team management skills are also vital.
-Test your skills with Uxcel's Leadership assessment and see how you measure up to other designers worldwide.
+Having a design leadership certification is an added bonus.

 Career Paths for Design Directors